 English language teaching in India has been facing multiple and complex challenges due to the diversified schools and its extremely diversified learners.
 Usually, methods and skills of language teaching are limited and entry behaviour of the learners in the classroom is unlimited in terms of their background and mental level.
 Here, the role of teachers of English language becomes much courageous in order to deal with such diversified children in a limited resource environment.
 Reading and listening are considered as receptive skills and writing and speaking are considered as productive skills in language teaching and learning.
-On the other hand, listening skill complements to speaking skill and reading skill complements writing skill.
-In the majority of the schools in India still dominantly practice Reading and Writing as a core component of teaching and Listening and Speaking as a peripheral activity.
+On the other hand, listening skill complements speaking skill and reading skill complements writing skill.
+The majority of the schools in India still dominantly practice reading and writing as a core component of teaching and listening and speaking as a peripheral activity.